 Linda also runs a consulting service that springs from the passion she discovered while belonging to different circles of other talented writers working collectively.
 There, she has used skills already acquired during her years as a student and writer: critiquing, helping flesh out ideas, editing words and paragraphs or entire books—whether they be creative works of any genre, or pitch-proposals to publishing houses, or text for websites and newsletters/blogs/essays.

 Her professional credentials include working at Houghton Mifflin & Company as an Assistant Editor, as well as teaching at the University of California at Berkeley Extension, where she led a workshop in the techniques of the novel.
 Additionally, she has spent time over the last ten years as a private manuscript consultant, both on-line and in person.
 Having worked with students of all levels of experience who are writing memoirs, novels, short stories, and non-fiction text for a variety of uses, Linda is willing to tackle anything that uses words as a way of communicating.

-Linda is now at work on a fifth novel, and continues to live in California with her husband and their three Dalmatians: Breeze and her two sons Cody and Mac, both of whom Linda and her husband bred in 2011 and 2012, respectively.
+Linda is now at work on a fifth novel, and lives in Annapolis, Maryland with her husband and their three Dalmatians: Breeze and her two sons Cody and Mac, both of whom Linda and her husband bred in 2011 and 2012, respectively.
 Breeze is an American Kennel Club Grand Champion, and Cody is a C.D.
 (Companion Dog) in the Obedience ring, ranking third nationally for that title in Dalmatians.
 Mac, now Linda’s forty-second Dal, won his AKC Championship in early 2015, is currently working hard on his Grand, and is the very handsome model on the jacket cover of Bespotted.
 If you are ready to find your own voice, or write a pitch for a perfect proposal, or create anything YOU are passionate about, let’s get started!
 To claim your Consulting Session with Linda, click here.